V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-In the first example, we declare a route with a path on our own site, such as `https://bla.com/google`, which redirects to Google.
+In the first example, we declare a route with a path on our own website, for example https://bla.com/google,
+which redirects to Google.
 In the second example, we simply declare an external route.

-## How does a router perform transitions?
+## How does the router perform transitions?

-A router performs transitions by utilizing the `core/router` module, which serves as a strategy.
+The router handles transitions using the `core/router` module, which serves as the strategy.
-This module includes essential interfaces for the router mechanism, route declarations, a route object, and more.
+This module includes key interfaces for the router mechanism, route declaration, route object, and more.
-Additionally, it offers "strategies" or "engines" to carry out transitions effectively.
+Additionally, it offers "strategies" or "engines" for efficient transition execution.

 These engines can be found in the `engines` directory.
 Some of the available engines are based on the browser history API (default engine),
-and others use in-memory state management.
-You can also create a custom engine tailored to your specific requirements.
+while others utilize in-memory state management.
+You can also create your own engine customized to your specific requirements.
 The active or default engine is exported from the `engines/index.ts` file.

 ### Transition methods

-The router offers several transition control methods:
+The router offers several methods for managing transitions:

-* `push` - emits a new transition with history added to the stack.
+* `push` - creates a new transition with added it to the history stack.
-* `replace` - emits a new transition that replaces the current route.
+* `replace` - creates a new transition that replaces the current route.
-* `back` - moves back one step in the history stack.
+* `back` - moves one step back in the history stack.
-* `forward` - moves forward one step in the history stack.
+* `forward` - moves one step forward in the history stack.
-* `go` - navigates to a route in the history stack, identified by its relative position to the current route.
+* `go` - navigates to a route in the history stack, determined by its relative position to the current route.

 The `push` and `replace` methods can accept additional parameters:

-* `query` - extra request parameters for the route, appended to the URL as `/foo?bla=1`.
+* `query` - query parameters for the route, appended to the URL as `/foo?bla=1`.

   ```js
   router.push('foo', {query: {bla: 1}});